Book 12

 A) Answer these questions:

-5. What did Matthew do when he left school?
+- What did Matthew do after leaving school?

 B) Which words in the story mean the opposite of: